rage/cyber-security-base-19/data/installation.md

 tmc download mooc-securing-software-20
 ```

+NB!
+Do not change the name of the root directory, it should stay as `mooc-securing-software-20`.

 You can test the exercises locally with `tmc test` and submit your solutions with `tmc submit`.
 See `tmc help` for additional commands.